alex-netkachov/pwd/README.md

 There are several ways to modify content of the encrypted file:

-- using regular expressions, see Quickstart above for the example
+- using regular expressions;
-- when the environment variable EDITOR is set, type `.edit`
+- type `.edit` followed by the name of your editor and press ENTER or just `.edit` alone if the environment variable EDITOR is set;
 - decrypt `cat file | openssl aes-256-cbc -d -salt -pbkdf2 > file.txt`, edit, and then
   encrypt `cat file.txt | openssl aes-256-cbc -e -salt -pbkdf2 > file` with openssl